okgourmet.com Home of Steve's Restaurant Reviews

 Sopapilla for dessert

-Sopapillas have varied from good to very good, and are always free with the regular menu.
+Sopapillas have been very good, and are always free with the regular menu.

-To me the outstanding features of Abel's include the tacos al pastor and other authentic "street food" items, along with the fact that I can get very good aguas frescas drinks.
-Almost as important are the traditional choices from the regular menu such as the red and green enchiladas, although the rice and beans (and other elements of the meal such as the chips) sometimes make this less desirable than similar meals I can get in El Paso or other places close to the border.
-I know that Abel's is not on the border, and I give it credit for doing some things extremely well.
-These are the things that make it worth a visit.
+To me the outstanding features of Abel's include the tacos al pastor, tacos calvillo, and other authentic "street food" items, along with the fact that I can get very good aguas frescas drinks.
+Also notable are the traditional choices from the regular menu such as the red and green enchiladas.
+Not to be left off the list is Abel's spicy salsa, which I consider to be one of the best I have tasted anywhere.

 RESTAURANT DETAILS